WesleyBryie/ChumBucket/wiki/megathread/tools.md

 ## ► Torrent Clients

-Notes: Bittorrent Inc. has bundled malware (a bitcoin miner) into [uTorrent in the past](https://www.trustedreviews.com/news/utorrent-silently-installing-bundled-bitcoin-mining-software-2931825) - it is not trustworthy.
-Bittorrent (the torrent client) is owned by the same company.
+Notes: uTorrent [bundled an optional, non-malicious bitcoin miner into the software in 2015](https://www.trustedreviews.com/opinion/epic-scale-and-utorrent-bitcoin-mining-riskware-investigated-2931880).
+The UI includes ads, however these [can be disabled](https://forum.utorrent.com/topic/81421-321-how-to-turn-off-ads-except-for-the-silly-upgrade-banner/page/2/#comment-496240).
+The company developing this software is seen by many as untrustworthy.
+BitTorrent (the torrent client) is owned by the same company.

 Bitlord torrent client [is malware.](https://www.reddit.com/r/torrents/comments/1yb8kf/warning_do_not_download_bitlord_it_has_major/)